Caves on the Algarve in Portugal

 Called the Tuscany of Portugal, the Alentejo takes up a good third of the country, stretching from the Atlantic in the west to the Spanish border in the east and from the Algarve in the south to almost halfway up the country past Lisbon.

-We discovered the Alentejo when Gregg had an exhibition in the white-washed and achingly charming town of Estremoz.
+We discovered the Alentejo when Gregg (husband and artist) had an exhibition in the white-washed and achingly charming town of Estremoz.
 The region is hot and arid with fabulous megalithic sites with menhirs, dolmens and ancient stone circles, rolling hills, vineyards, and my favorite thing of all—endless hectares of cork trees.

 A plantation of cork oak trees in the Alentejo region of Portugal